 Western Piedmont Community College maintains multiple computer laboratories for instructional purposes in areas such as Accounting, Art, Business Administration, Computer Information Technology, Digital Effects and Animation, Simulation and Game Development, IPP/ASL, Medical Office, Nursing, and Administration/Medical Office Administration.
 The Art, DEAT, and SGD labs utilize MacIntosh computers while Medical Office and Nursing labs run Microsoft-based computers.

 The programs offered through the Business and Public Services Division use computer laboratories equipped with Microsoft-based computers, and provide scanners and printers.
-In addition Carr Hall has an open lab available for student use (CH-234).
+The Library has an open lab available for student use.
 Software offered includes: word processing, spreadsheets, database, multimedia, graphics, programming and networking.
 In addition, the Division of Natural Sciences and Engineering maintains computer laboratories dedicated for computer languages, CAD/CAM graphics, mathematics, statistics, horticulture, physics, networking, and other science, engineering and technology applications.
 They contain PC workstations running Windows and Linux.

 Printing in Computer Laboratories

-All students will receive a free $25.00 allotment per semester for the purpose of printing in campus open computer labs, located in Carr Hall 234, the Library, the Academic Success Center, and the second floor of the Foothills Higher Education Center.
+All students will receive a free $25.00 allotment per semester for the purpose of printing in the Library, the Academic Success Center, and the second floor of the Foothills Higher Education Center.
 This allotment will be tied to the individual student’s Western Piedmont computing account.
 This allotment will amount to either 250 black and white prints (.10 each) or 125 color prints (.20 each) or any combination of both amounting to $25.00, at no charge.
 If a student exhausts his or her $25.00 free allotment during any semester, additional blocks of copies must be purchased and added to their accounts.
 Additional copies may be purchased in minimum $5.00 blocks, at any of three locations: 1) the Library, 2) the Campus Bookstore, or 3) the Business Office.